 This course provides a rigorous approach to the study of literature from a variety of time periods and cultures.
 Instruction focuses on improvement in the literacy skills of reading, writing, speaking, viewing and listening in relation to the study of literature.
-Students will work toward proficiency of the Common Core State Standards for Grade 10 as they complete the common 10th grade performance based tasks.
+Critical thinking in verbal and written activities is emphasized in this program.
+A variety of writing assignments, text-based discussions, grammar study, and vocabulary development will help students work towards a mastery of literacy.
+Students will also complete various projects, including research, that expand their understanding of texts and their place in the world of literary study.
+This rigorous course is designed to be a thorough review of the RI Core Standards for Grade 10 through common assessments.